aknibircse/dockge-forked-repo/CONTRIBUTING.md

 I personally do not like something that requires so many configurations before you can finally start the app.

 - Settings should be configurable in the frontend.
-Environment variables are discouraged, unless it is related to startup such as `DOCKGE_STACKS_DIR`
+Environment variables are discouraged, unless it is related to startup such as `RACKGE_STACKS_DIR`
 - Easy to use
 - The web UI styling should be consistent and nice
 - No native build dependency